rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 | Enforces the concept of relational integrity | |

 ### Relational Decomposition
-- When a relation in the relational model is not in appropriate normal form then the decomposition of a relation is required.
+- When a relation in the relational model is not inappropriate normal form then the decomposition of a relationship is required.
 - In a database, it breaks the table into multiple tables.
 - If the relation has no proper decomposition, then it may lead to problems like loss of information.
 - Decomposition is used to eliminate some of the problems of bad design like anomalies, inconsistencies, and redundancy.